 - negative effects are disproportionately greater for disadvantaged students, for culturally and linguistically diverse students, and for students who are relatively young in their year group.

 Principals use their professional expertise and judgment in relation to student progression.
 When making this assessment, principals should consider:

 - the student’s social, wellbeing and academic needs

-- whether repeating a year may prevent the student from ultimately being able to complete a senior secondary school certificate at the school because of maximum school age limitations
+- whether repeating a year may prevent the student from ultimately being able to complete a senior secondary or foundation secondary school certificate at the school because of maximum school age limitations.

 The final decision about progression and/or repeating a year level rests with the principal.
 Schools do not need parent/carer consent for a student to progress.